isabelaphrad/spring-boot-swagger/README.md

-## Curso Alura Parte 2: Segurança da API, Cache e Monitoramento
+## Alura Course Part 2: API Security, Cache and Monitoring
-#### Para o desenvolvimento deste projeto foi abordado:
+#### For the development of this project it was addressed:

-1. Banco de dados relacional - PostgreSQL
+1. Relational database - PostgreSQL

-2. Paginação e ordenação de recursos
+2. Pagination and ordering of resources

-3. Spring Cache para melhorar o desempenho
+3. Spring Cache to improve performance

-4. Proteção com Spring Security
+4. Protection with Spring Security

-5. Token e Autenticação - JWT
+5. Token and Authentication - JWT

-6. Monitoramento - Spring Boot Actuator
+6. Monitoring - Spring Boot Actuator

-7. Documentação da API - Swagger e Springfox
+7. API documentation - Swagger and Springfox

-Para acessar o swagger é preciso rodar a aplicação: http://localhost:8080/swagger-ui.html
+To access the swagger you need to run the application: http://localhost:8080/swagger-ui.html